secretstartups/handbook/architecture/scalability/database/index.html.md

 The proposal outlines several benefits:

 * Technically straightforward: this argument is somewhat debatable, as we have queries all over the code base that will now need to take into account the `tenant_id`.
+Intuitively, a change that affects the entire stack is risky: we are bound to find edge cases given the swatch of the application we intend to change,
-* Sharding on a single key: most federated sharing occurs this way, so this probably isn't an inherent benefit.
-It is perhaps more concreate that namespaces, since there is only one level to consider (this he domain).
+* Sharding on a single key: most federated sharing occurs (and should occur) this way, so this probably isn't an inherent benefit.
+It is perhaps more concrete that namespaces, since it federates the entire subset of `tenant_id`s.
-* Minimal application drift (unsure why another approach would cause any drift)
+* Minimal application drift: it is not clear why any other approach would create any drift.
+There are ways to componentize and federate in the same database.
 * Easier data residency: true
-* SaaS migration: true
+* SaaS migration: this is also debatable.
+Extracting the data that belongs to a `tenant_id` and migrating it to an entirely new database will not be trivial.
+It's achievable, of course.
-* Incremental rollout: basically true of any approach
+* Incremental rollout: also true of any approach
-* Customer demand: true, but customer demand was rootted in availability, not scalability, and also driven by the desire to have Geo functionality available, which this option does not provide.
+* Customer demand: true, but customer demand was rooted in availability concerns, not scalability, and also driven by the desire to have Geo functionality available, which this option does not provide.
 * Full parity with self-managed: true in that N=1 for self-managed.

-A tenant can potentially become large enough that it overwhelms the infrastructure underlying its tenant pod.
+A successful tenant, however, can potentially become large enough that it overwhelms the infrastructure underlying its tenant pod.
 The tenant proposal would likely force a tenant into sub-tenancy, again incurring on end-point destination issues and further migrations.
 Even if we by then we chose another scalability axis, we would now be dealing with federated migrations.

 ##### `[MVF]` Minimum, Variable-depth Federation.